 Please note that we have not made any allowance for the extension of the "interim solution" to 6 April 2021.
-The impact would be marginal and we would not expect any effect on contribution requirements for the majority of employers.
-The impact of the change will be allowed for at the 2020 actuarial valuation.
+The impact would be marginal and it would not affect the contributions that have been agreed with the Employer.
+The impact of this change will be allowed for at the 2020 actuarial valuation.